NotTheRealJoe/docker-digitalocean-dynamic-dns/README.md

 Please see the original repository: https://github.com/bensquire/Digital-Ocean-Dynamic-DNS-Updater

 bensquire's work was licensed under the Apache License 2.0.
 The extensions and modifications to his work in this repo are licensed under the GPLv3, see the LICENSE file for details.
-The last version of the code in this repo available under Apache License 2.0 is commit
-`7e3b9284e7e6e06c8ba76486b2c6ded8571acb5f`.
+The code in bensquire's original repository remains licensed under the LICENSE file specified there.